 Chimney stacks

 Repair category: 2

-Notes General weathering and open jointing was noted to the chimney heads pointing, which provides an entrance point for water ingress.
+Notes Open jointing and weathering was noted to the chimney head pointing, which provides an entrance point for water ingress.
 This is likely to become a progressive defect if left unattended.
 Repointing is required.
-It should be noted that unused chimneyheads are a common source of water ingress with the resultant risk of deterioration to the surrounding timbers within the roof space.
+It should be noted that unused chimney heads are a common source of water ingress with the resultant risk of deterioration to the brickwork and surrounding timbers within the roof void.